Skip to content

 5. Columns and marble brought from ancient sites

-Impressive marble slabs add a touch of luxury and sophistication to every corner of Hagia Sophia.
+Impressive marble slabs add a touch of luxury and sophistication to every corner.

-Imagine the journey of these massive blocks of marble, which they took just to become part of Hagia Sophia.
+Imagine the journey these massive blocks of marble took just to become part of this church.

 140 monolithic columns came from ancient sites in Egypt, Turkey and Baalbek in Lebanon.
 He even used 8 green columns from one of the seven ancient wonders of the world: the Temple of Artemis in Ephesus.
 And the marble?
 Justinian didn’t just settle for one type of marble.
 He spiced things up and created a marble masterpiece.
-Justinian selected the finest, rare and exotic marble with different colours and variety.
-So, next time you are at Hagia Sophia, take a moment to appreciate the marble marvels around you.
+The emperor selected the finest, rare and exotic marble with different colours and variety.
+So, next time you are here, take a moment to appreciate the marble marvels around you.

 6. Interesting names